SuperIlu/DOjS/README.md

 }
 ```

+More info can be found at the end of this README in the section **Usage** and in the API documentation.
+Take a look at the `examples/` as well.

 # Compilation
 You can compile DOjS on any modern Linux (the instructions below are for Debian based distributions) or on Windows 10 using Windows Subsystem for Linux (WSL).
 Setup Windows Subsystem for Linux (WSL) according to [this](https://docs.microsoft.com/en-us/windows/wsl/install-win10) guide (I used Ubuntu 18.04 LTS).